 Our research effort has grown steadily, starting from the establishment of an NIH-funded Alzheimer's Disease Center and expanding to include a National Multiple Sclerosis Training Center and NIH-supported research in neuroimmunology (MS), neurodegeneration in ALS, risk factors for dementia, spinal muscular atrophy, disorders of cellular excitability, and stroke.
 Clinical research in the Department and collaborative studies with the pharmaceutical industry have provided cutting-edge innovative treatment opportunities to our patients and have helped define the standard of care for stroke, MS, myasthenia gravis, neuropathy, epilepsy, Parkinson's disease, brain tumors, spinal cord injury, and other neurological disorders.

-The department currently has a faculty of 13 clinicians, 26 clinician-scientists, and 15 researchers in basic science, all with primary academic appointments in neurology.
-This collaborative team is distributed across clinical and laboratory sites at the medical school campus and affiliated centers at Children’s Medical Center, Texas Scottish Rite Hospital, Presbyterian Hospital, the VA Medical Center, and the Seton Family of Hospitals in Austin.
+The Department currently has a faculty of 13 clinicians, 26 clinician-scientists, and 15 researchers in basic science, all with primary academic appointments in Neurology and Neurotherapeutics.
+This collaborative team is distributed across clinical and laboratory sites at the medical school campus and affiliated centers at Children’s Medical Center, Texas Scottish Rite Hospital, Presbyterian Hospital, the Dallas Veterans Affairs Medical Center, and the Seton Family of Hospitals in Austin.
 We provide state-of-the-art diagnosis and treatment of epilepsy, multiple sclerosis, stroke, movement disorders, neuromuscular disorders, dementia, spinal cord injury, and brain tumors.

 Professor and Chair, Department of Neurology and Neurotherapeutics